-Recent Statements Issued by the Governmental Accounting Standards Board (GASB) GASB Standards that have been issued and become effective in future years include Statements No. 87 (Leases), 91 (Conduit Debt), 92 (Omnibus 2020), 94 (Public-Private Partnerships and Availability Payment Arrangements), 96 (Subscription-Based Information Technology Arrangements), and 97 (Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans).
-The College has not yet determined the effect that the adoption of these standards may have on its financial statements.
+Recent Statements Issued by the Governmental Accounting Standards Board (GASB)

+GASB Standards that have been issued and become effective in future years include Statements No. 91 (Conduit Debt), 94 (Public-Private Partnerships and Availability Payment Arrangements), 96 (Subscription-Based Information Technology Arrangements), 99 (Omnibus 2022), 100 (Accounting Changes and Error Corrections), and 101 (Compensated Absences).
+The University has not yet determined the effect that the adoption of these standards may have on its financial statements.